-With the commencement of the National Anti-Corruption Commission (NACC) on 1 July 2023 the Inspector-General has a role under the National Anti-Corruption Commission Act 2022 (NACC Act) to consider corruption issues that are referred to us by intelligence agencies, and subsequently refer them to the NACC if we are satisfied that they likely meet the threshold of being serious or systemic.
-The Office has been preparing for the NACC's commencement, both for the Office's new functions under the NACC Act and as an agency within the NACC's jurisdiction.
-Over the period of this Corporate Plan, the Office will work to establish a cooperative relationship with the NACC.
+With the commencement of the National Anti-Corruption Commission (NACC) on 1 July 2023 the Inspector-General has a role under the National Anti-Corruption Commission Act 2022 to consider corruption issues referred to us by intelligence agencies, and subsequently refer them to the NACC if we are satisfied they likely meet the threshold of being serious or systemic.
+The Inspector-General has prepared for the commencement of the NACC, both as an agency with specific functions under the NACC Act, and as an agency within the NACC's jurisdiction.

-The Respect@Work reforms - including the Anti-Discrimination and Human Rights Legislation Amendment (Respect At Work) Act 2022 - expand the Office's complaints jurisdiction in the human rights space.
+The Respect@Work reforms - including the Anti-Discrimination and Human Rights Legislation Amendment (Respect At Work) Act 2022 - expand the Inspector-General's human rights jurisdiction.
 That Act creates a duty on employers to take reasonable and proportionate measures to eliminate unlawful discrimination including sexual harassment (referred to as 'the positive duty').
-Consistent with the Office's current oversight of intelligence agencies' compliance with human rights obligations, that Act provides that the IGIS will oversee their compliance with the positive duty - meaning ensuring the intelligence agencies are putting in place plans and procedures to proactively reduce instances of discrimination in the workplace.
-This function for the Office commences on 12 December 2023.
+Consistent with the Inspector-General's current oversight of intelligence agencies' compliance with human rights obligations, that Act provides the IGIS oversees their compliance with the positive duty - ensuring the intelligence agencies are putting in place plans and procedures to proactively prevent instances of discrimination in the workplace.
+This function for the IGIS commenced on 12 December 2023.

-If the Intelligence Services Legislation Amendment Bill 2023 passes the Parliament, the Office's jurisdiction will expand to cover the entirety of the ACIC and the intelligence functions of AUSTRAC, AFP, and the Department of Home Affairs.
-The Office's jurisdiction will also expand if the Inspector-General of Intelligence and Security and Other Legislation Amendment (Modernisation) Bill 2022 passes the Parliament.
-These amendments will expand the Office's complaints jurisdiction to include both ONI and DIO, bringing these two agencies in line with the Office's oversight of the other intelligence agencies under our jurisdiction.
+The Inspector-General's jurisdiction further expanded with the commencement of the Inspector-General of Intelligence and Security and Other Legislation Amendment (Modernisation) Act 2023 in September 2023.
+The amendments expanded the Inspector-General's complaints jurisdiction to include both ONI and DIO, bringing these 2 agencies in line with the Inspector-General's oversight of the other intelligence agencies under our jurisdiction.